Nexisato/Multi_Level_Authentication_Demo/README.md

 ## Logs
+- 2023-12-17: debugging for aggregate sign (not completed, do not use!)
 - 2023-12-06: build new version of Docker Image.
 Use `1024bit` RSA Prime instead of `Safe Prime`.
 - 2023-11-25: Update WSL2 dev to Ubuntu-22.04.
 - 2023-11-17: Tidy Project structure.